2018 Israeli municipal elections

-Municipal elections were held in Israel on October 30, 2018.
+The 2018 Municipal elections in Israel were held in Israel on October 30, 2018.
 A run-off was held on November 13 in localities where a candidate for mayor received at least 40% of the vote.

 For the first time, the four local councils in Druze localities in the Golan Heights were up for election.
 Elections were held in all 54 regional councils, 122 out of 124 local councils, and 75 out of 77 cities.
 The cities of Baqa al-Gharbiyye and Tayibe, as well as the local council of Jatt, did not hold elections, as elections were held there in 2015.
 In Tel Mond, a local council, a split commission is currently serving.
 Further, RC Rekhasim, LC Ghajar, and 3 more places only had one list be submitted for the council elections, and was automatically elected by a walkover, without any ballots cast.
 In all except Kfar Shmaryahu, where three candidates had been nominated, the mayoral election was also decided by walkover.

 In these elections, the then-longest-serving mayors in Israel, Shlomo Bohbot of Ma'alot-Tarshiha and Ephraim Deri of Kfar Yona, who had served for nine terms consecutively, were defeated in their re-election bids.